|

 real cause, though they didn't want to admit they'd made such

-was changed to include a fireproofing agent and the aluminum
+include a fireproofing agent and the aluminum was replaced with

 Bain thinks the fire was started by a build-up